ChemicalDevelopment/fractalrender/README.md

     `1+2j` is `1+2i` in normal math.
 The mandelbrot set is `-f 'z**2+c'`. `**` is pow, `+-*/` all work.
     You can use `pi` `e` in your calculations to use those constants.
 See more on the wiki.

+`-cl` uses OpenCL to grant a large (roughly 20x) speed boost.
+This only works with mandelbrot set, and has lots of limitations
+    See the wiki to see how to set this up.

 #### Examples
     `python run.py -d 1920 1080 -c 0 0 -z 0.25 -o wholeimage.png -i 12 -p MOCHA`
         Generates a low iteration count render of the whole mandelbrot set